YU000jp/logseq-plugin-css-snippet/readme.md

 # Logseq Plugin: CSS Snippet

 - Registered snippets are reflected as CSS.
+You can edit the CSS snippet on the popup and check its style.

 > [!WARNING]
 This plugin does not work with Logseq db version.